OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Real time clock (RTC) ds3231

-The external real time clock (RTC) ds3231 is the one that will keep the system synchronized in time and date, because it has an independent battery.
+The external real time clock (RTC) ds3231 is the one that will keep the system synchronized in time and date, due to an independent battery.
 The methods for synchronization are presented below.